yousef-awad/copilot-more-automated/README.md

-# Notice
+# ATTENTION Please
-I will take copilot-more offline by 1/18/2025.
-This is to prevent people from being banned.
+I want to hear your thoughts on if we should keep or take down the project.
+See https://github.com/jjleng/copilot-more/issues/22.
+If people don't care, I will take the project down on 1/25/2025.

 # copilot-more